 As the railway network becomes operational again, and expands to link up with previously isolated cities, it is possible to transport people and products quickly and inexpensively (http://www.railwaygazette.com/search.html?q=angola).
-This enables commerce to increase and companies to grow.
+That enables commerce to increase and businesses to grow.

-FIRST CHALLENGE — Do what you need to do to make the existing supply chain run for 30 days.
-Then expand the supply chain.
-Add the four new stores shown below and create trucks and routes to deliver your products to those stores.
+FIRST CHALLENGE — Make changes to the existing supply chain and get it to run for 30 days.
+Then expand the supply chain to support four new stores.

 S&J Trading is going to open new stores in Lubango, Namibe, Haumbo, and Kuito.
 Here is the product demand information you need to start planning for these new stores.
 For each of these cities, zoom in and use the satellite view to explore the city layout.
 Find a suitable location for a store in each of these cities and plan to open each store with on-hand product inventory equal to 10 days demand: